International Baccalaureate or IB classes cause a lot of confusion for students in the United States.

 Students who participate in IB are between the ages of three and 19 years of age.
 According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.”
 IB courses are known for being more challenging and encouraging students to think critically.

+Parents and students tend to ask whether they should take AP or IB classes.
 The biggest misconception about IB is that it is the same as AP courses.
 However, there are a few ways AP and IB differ:

 - Students can take part in IB as early as elementary school.
 The primary years programme (PYP) and middle years programme (MYP) are offered at IB schools throughout the world, including the United States.
 The PYP and MYP encourage students to have independent learning skills and to take responsibility for their own learning.
 AP courses, seen as college-level work, are only offered during the high school years.